10 Best Concrete Stains of 2023 – Reviews & Top Picks

 6. BrandBold Brilliance Concrete Acid Stain

-BrandBold Brilliance Concrete is an acid stain that is resistant to fading from ultraviolet light and produces a permanent non-yellowing color.
-You can choose from 14 BrandBold colors to do a 4-step concrete staining process, but you’ll also have to buy the Neutralizer & Degreaser, as well as a Sealer if you want to do it properly.
+BrandBold Brilliance Concrete is an acid stain resistant to fading from ultraviolet light and produces a permanent, non-yellowing color.
+You can choose from 14 BrandBold colors to do a 4-step concrete staining process, but you’ll also have to buy the Neutralizer & Degreaser and Sealer if you want to do it properly.

 Use it indoors or outdoors since it contains low or zero VOC options.
 The nice thing is that Brilliance is cost-effective, and you won’t have to maintain it, so that helps to save money.
-It’s also not necessary for you to do any complex mixing as its ready for use.
+It’s also unnecessary to do any complex mixing as it’s ready for use.
+This acid wasn’t effective in penetrating deeply into the concrete.

-This acid wasn’t that effective in penetrating deeply into the concrete, so that leaves a light shading.
-If you want a really dark color, you’re going to have to apply two coats, possibly three to get the best result.
-Don’t be surprised if the concrete stain color is slightly different from the bottle.
-That’s because the stain formulation renders the final color after the reaction happens.
+If you want a really dark color, you will have to apply two coats, possibly three, to get the best result.
+Don’t be surprised if the concrete stain color differs slightly from the bottle.
+That’s because the stain formulation renders the final color after the reaction.

 - Many color options